Paillat-dev/presentator/README.md

 ## Image generation (optional)
 ### With Stable Diffusion UI (powerful gpu option)
+- **Do not use this option if you don't understand what you are doing!**
 - Install [Stable Diffusion UI](https://github.com/cmdr2/stable-diffusion-ui) and switch to the `beta` branch.
 - Copy the `./image_gen_api/main.py` file to the `stable-diffusion-ui` folder
 - Open the file called `Dev Console.cmd` in the `stable-diffusion-ui` folder and run the following commands: